Colorado man says he was kicked off flight for being overweight

 DENVER (FOX NEWS) -- A Colorado man was kicked off a Spirit Airline flight that was returning from Las Vegas, Nevada.

 His plan backfired after Spirit overbooked the flight.
-The airline removed him from the flight because he was unwilling to take a voucher offered to him for a later flight.
+He says the airline removed him from the flight because he was unwilling to take a voucher offered to him for a later flight.
 He said, "I had told them that I bought two seats, (they said) we'll take it up after, talk to them when you get off the plane."

 The airline says they are looking into the incident and they have refunded Cordova for his flights.